 Massachusetts state law requires that all students be enrolled in a student health insurance program that meets the comparable benefits established by the state of Massachusetts.
-If you have coverage under a comparable benefit plan, you may waive the UMass Lowell Health Plan.
-You must do this every academic year you are enrolled.
+You may waive coverage if you have this coverage under a comparable benefit plan.

 How to Waive a Health Plan:

 This fee supports the Massachusetts Public Interest Research Group (Mass PIRG), a student-interest advocacy group.
 This fee is voted on by student referendum and billed per semester.
 All students can choose to waive this fee if desired.

 How to Waive Mass PIRG